 Solid Waste Fees

-On Sept.
-1 1998, the Board of County Supervisors established a County-wide solid waste fee to fund trash disposal, composting and recycling operations, as well as repay our debt incurred to purchase land to expand the landfill.
+On September 1, 1998, the Board of County Supervisors established a County-wide solid waste fee to fund trash disposal, composting and recycling operations, as well as repay the debt incurred to purchase land to expand the landfill.
 The Board implemented the fee on January 1, 1999.
 Properly managed, our Landfill will serve Prince William County's solid waste disposal needs until approximately 2050.

 The Solid Waste Fee appears as a separate line item on the real estate property tax bill.
 The fee is divided in half between the June and November tax bills.